viamrobotics/docs/docs/program/CLI.md

 ### organizations

-The *organizations* command lists all organizations that the authenticated user belongs to.
+The *organizations* command lists all organizations that the authenticated session belongs to.

 #### synopsis